 The answer is to find a sailing boat that will take you aboard.
 This is Gisbert, captain of a catamaran called the Santana, and the guy who was going to bring me to Colombia:

-The best way to get around the Darien Gap is really to take a boat around the Darien Gulf.
+The best way to get around the Darien Gap is to take a boat around the Darien Gulf.
 There are no ferries or regular line services doing this, but a few enterprising sailing boat captains like Gisbert have set up in this region taking travellers from Panama to Colombia or vice versa.
-The journey takes five days but it’s a stunning journey, and only a little more expensive than flying.
+This stunning journey takes five days and is only a little more expensive than flying.

 In Panama City I researched which boats would be arriving soon, and decided the Santana was my best bet.
 Just a few e-mails later I was all signed up to join the next trip out from a small island north of Panama City.